abhinam18/ML_project/README.md

 # ML_project
 Machine Learning Projects
-echo "# ML_project" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git branch -M main
 git remote add origin https://github.com/abhinam18/ML_project.git git push -u origin main
-First i get the data from kaggle dataset in csv format
+First I get the data from kaggle dataset in csv format After that i go to anaconda prompt to create new virtual environment Then I creating new virtual environment, open the jupyter notebook and use the different libraries like numpy, pandas, sklearn, matplotlib
+Then use as a algorithms as Extratree Regression, Randomsearch Cv, Random grid for creating a model After i deployed the model